PoisotLab/2015_ms_datamining/ms.md

 sample size from 739 genera to 188 indicates how crucial it is that observations are reported in public databases.
 The type of analysis we present here, although cost-effective and enabling rapid evaluation of different scenarios, is only as good as the underlying data.
-A concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.
+Since most modelling tools require a minimal sample size in order to achieve acceptable accuracy, a concerted efforts by the community and funding agencies to ensure that the minimal amount of data is deposited upon publication or acquisition is needed.

 ## Species Distribution Model

-For each species in this subset of data, we retrieved the 19 `bioclim` variables [@hijm05], with a resolution of 5 arc-minutes.
+For each species in this subset of data, we retrieved the nineteen `bioclim` variables [@hijm05], with a resolution of 5 arc-minutes.
 This enabled us to build climatic envelope models for each species; these models tend to be more conservative than alternate modeling strategies, in that they predict smaller range sizes [@hijm06], but perform well overall on presence-only data [@elit06].
-The output of these models is, for species $i$, the probability of an observation
-$\mathrm{P}(i)$ within each pixel.
+The output of these models is, for species $i$, the probability of an observation $\mathrm{P}(i)$ within each pixel.
 We appreciate that this is a coarse analysis, but its purpose is only to highlight how the different data can be combined.
 A discussion of the limitations of this approach is given below.

 ## Assembly